Bytes0211/portfolio/docs/hypothesis-testing.md

 ## Overview

-This series of notebooks provides hands-on demonstrations of hypothesis testing techniques commonly used in data science and statistical analysis.
+This series of notebooks provides hands-on demonstrations of hypothesis testing techniques commonly used in statistical analysis.
 Each notebook includes theoretical explanations, visual illustrations, and practical examples with real-world datasets.

 ## 📓 Notebooks